Skip to main content

 Shallow reads

 For large datasets, you often don’t need the entire subtree.
-Add shallow=true to get only the immediate keys with placeholder values:
+Add shallow=true to get only the immediate children without recursing into them:

 curl 'https://chess-app.larkdb.net/my-game/players.json?shallow=true'